Nikephoros II Phokas: Later Eastern campaigns

 Following the conquest of Crete, Nikephoros returned to the east and marched a large and well-equipped army into Cilicia.
 In February 962, he captured Anazarbos and threatened the major city of Tarsus, which had recently ceased to recognize the Hamdanid Emir of Aleppo, Sayf al-Dawla.
 Nikephoros continued to ravage the Cilician countryside and won an open battle against Ibn al-Zayyat, governor of Tarsus, who killed himself after the defeat.
 Thereafter, Nikephoros returned to the regional capital of Caesarea.
 Upon the beginning of the new campaigning season al-Dawla entered the Byzantine Empire to conduct raids, a strategy which left Aleppo dangerously undefended.
 Nikephoros soon took Syrian Hierapolis.
 In December, an army split between Nikephoros and John I Tzimiskes marched towards Aleppo, quickly routing an opposing force led by Naja al-Kasaki.
 Al-Dawla's force caught up with the Byzantines, but he too was routed, and Nikephoros and Tzimiskes entered Aleppo on 24 December.
 The loss of the city would prove to be both a strategic and moral disaster for the Hamdanids.
 It was probably on these campaigns that Nikephoros earned the sobriquet "Pale Death of the Saracens".

 Ascension to the throne

 On 15 March 963, Emperor Romanos II died unexpectedly at the age of twenty-five of uncertain cause.
 Both contemporary and later historians attribute the death to overindulgence in sex and drinking, or suspect that Romanos was poisoned by his wife, the Empress Theophano (c.
 941–after 976).
 Theophano had already gained a reputation for intelligence and ambition, and hostile later historians characterize her as ruthless in achieving her goals.
-Romanos had already crowned as co-emperors his two sons Basil II and Constantine VIII.
-At the time that Romanos died, however, Basil was five years old and Constantine only three years old, so Theophano was named regent.
+She now became regent for her sons Basil II and Constantine VIII, who had already been crowned co-emperors by Romanos but were respectively five and three years old at the time of his death.